 Learn More Today

-To learn more about sub-acute inpatient treatment for children and adolescents at Valley Behavioral Health, or for additional information about any of our services, please feel free to contact us at your convenience.
+To learn more about sub-acute inpatient treatment for children and adolescents at Valley Behavioral Health in Fort Smith, Arkansas, or for additional information about any of our services, please feel free to contact us at your convenience.
 A friendly and knowledgeable member of our team is available to speak with you 24 hours a day, 7 days a week.
 This individual will be happy to answer all of your questions so that you can make the best treatment-related decisions for your family.